In this session we read an extract from ‘What is Good Design?’ by Alice Rawsthorne

 Visiting a local site and assessing it for both good and bad design.
 I chose the Millenium Galleries:

 - Clear, large, signage with a sans serif font.
 This type of font is considered more accessible for people with dyslexia.

 - Lots of benches.
 This is important in a gallery – they can be tiring places!
 It also makes the space inviting and inclusive.
 Anyone who needs a rest can usually find somewhere to sit in the Millenium Galleries.

-- A lot of the space is white and bright with loads of windows and natural light.
+- A lot of the space is white and bright with lots of windows and natural light.
 The building therefore feels great to walk through.
 It always feels calm to me, even when the shop is full of people.

 - Accessible doors, lift and escalators for people with mobility difficulties, or children, or lots of shopping!
 It feels like it has been designed inclusively.

 - This ethos of inclusivity has continued into the exhibition space where there are lots of activities for children related to the exhibition.

 - The lighting in the cafe looks stunning!
 It manages to be a very inviting and cosy place which is difficult to achieve in such a large room with a high ceiling.